 Recurring revenue costs are comprised primarily of call center support labor.
-For the year ended December 31, 2020, recurring revenue costs decreased by 73% when compared to the prior year period.
-The variance was primarily due to decreases in call center staffing as the Company migrated to a combination of internal and external solutions.
+For the year ended December 31, 2021, recurring revenue costs decreased by 35% when compared to the prior year period.
+The variance was primarily due to decreases in call center staffing.